juanparati/embed-models/README.md

 1. **No Auto-Dirty Tracking**: Modifying embedded models doesn't automatically mark the parent as dirty.
 You must explicitly call `$parent->save()`.

-2. **Null Initialization**: If a JSON field is null in the database, accessing it returns `null`, not an empty embedded model.
+2. **Null Initialization**: If a JSON field is null in the database, accessing it returns `null`, not an empty embedded model, however it's possible to initialize an embedded model using default attributes.

 3. **Validation Timing**: Validation runs when attributes are set, not when the parent model saves.